Francisca-Heii/milestone1-project/README.md

 ### This project is the best way to help them achieve this things because:

 * The website has a clear and simple navigation for the user to find what they are looking for intuitively.
+* The website has a fixed navigation bar at the top and the user can easily choose to go to another page regardless of the current page they are on.
 * The site itself shows my work and provides a tangiable proof of my skills and abilities, it gives the user confidence and some trust not just telling.
 * The content is relevant and on point.
+* All the links open in a new tab and the user will not forget about my website.
+They can easily go back when they close the new tab that is open.

 ### Users stories
 1. As a recruiter I want to see a Developer's portfolio site so that I can short list developer’s for an interview.